hmaowo/JS101/JS 109/Topics.md

     - Primitive values are always pass-by-value.
 Primitive values cannot be permanently altered by any function or operation.
     - Passing by value creates new **instances** of the

-  - **Pass by reference** means passing a reference (pointer) of an object variable, rather than the actual value.
+  - **Pass by reference** means passing a reference (pointer) of an object, rather than the actual value.

     - So if the original object is mutated, any variables that reference the original object also changes.
 If an object is not mutated, it's not pass-by-value.
     - Function is able to change the original object.